Kayke-Fujinaka/healthy-food/README.md

 O link do vídeo do Youtube apresentando todo o projeto está logo acima.

+## 📁 Pages

+The site consists of 6 different pages:

+- **Login:** The person can place them to place the data that has registered and to enter in the main page.
+- **Register:** The person can create their account on this page.
+- **Forgot Password:** The person can enter their email and receive a message in the email to reset their password.
+- **Home:** It is the main page of the project that presents a website of healthy recipes.
+- **Profile Informations:** A page that presents the data that the person has entered into the record.
+- **Error 404:** A page that appears when a person enters a route does not exist.
+Thus, just below presents a link to return to the login page.
 ## :dart: Features ##

 :heavy_check_mark: Healthy Eating Landing Page;\